-- · Ensure O-rings have elasticity and are not damaged before use. - Use the appropriate O-rings.
-O-rings are made of various kinds of materials having different hardness to apply to a variety of parts, such as the part for moving or fixed portion, subjected to high pressure, and exposed to corrosive fluid, even if the size is same. - Fit the O-rings without distortion and bend. - · Always handle floating seals as a pair.

-(2) Flexible hose (F hose)

-- Use the appropriate parts.
+- Ensure O-rings have elasticity and are not damaged before use. - Use the appropriate O-rings.
+O-rings are of different kinds and made of different materials, and they have a different hardness to be applied to a variety of parts, such as moving or fixed parts, subject to high pressure and exposed to corrosive fluids, even if their size is same. - · Fit the O-rings without distortion and bend. - Always handle floating seals as a pair. - (2) Flexible hose (F hose) - Use the appropriate parts.
 Different parts are used depending on the working pressure even the size of fitting and the total length of the hose is same. - Tighten the fitting at the specified torque.
 Ensure no kink, tension, interference nor oil leakage is recognized.